-Pre & Post Dredging Survey in Kenya & East Africa
+Pre & Post Dredging Survey in Kenya & East Africa.

 Dredging is the process of excavating in fresh water or shallow seas with the purpose of gathering up sediments from the bottom surface and disposing of them elsewhere.
 To keep waterways clear for navigation, this procedure can be carried out as part of a regular maintenance schedule.
-Over time, materials such as silt and sand wash downstream and gradually fill harbours and channels.
+Over time, materials such as silt and sand wash downstream and gradually fill harbors and channels.
 This natural process is known as sedimentation and can impede on safe navigation of the waterbody.

 Any dredging work should involve:

 These surveys need to be undertaken by a certified hydrographic surveyor to ensure that the data is valid and accurate to the highest industry standards.

 - A starting point from which to base all calculations

 - An accurate estimation of material to be removed to achieve design depth